 The introduction of incentives may create some positive publicity for the City and show that it is genuinely trying to create positive environmental outcomes.
 However it may also be unpopular with the majority of the community that do not have fuel efficient vehicles and may feel that they are being unfairly targeted.

 ATTACHMENTS

 VOTING REQUIREMENTS

 Simple Majority.

-That the Sustainability Advisory Committee NOTES that due to administrative difficulties with delivery and enforcement that no incentives are included in the CBD parking policy at this time.
+MOVED Cr Jacob SECONDED Mr Green that the Sustainability Advisory Committee NOTES that, due to administrative difficulties with delivery and enforcement, no incentives are included in the CBD parking policy at this time.